realsan444/Theeny/README.md

 ### Latest Version: 1.55-beta

 # Updates
+### Version 1.6-beta
+- Added a version display
+- AI is now fixed
+- Jump, and Arthur Morgan shot now have images.

+**Modified by bakedcake**

 ### Version 1.55-beta
 - Added so if you got the key right it would save and you wouldn't have to do it again.